dusixian/cs342-assign1/README.md

 - currentDate: Returns the current date.
 - dateFromString: Converts a string (e.g., `"2025-01-12"`) to a `Date` type.
 Throws an `invalidInput` error if the conversion fails.
 - stringFromDate: Converts a `Date` type to a string (e.g., `"2025-01-12"`).

+### Error
+- invalidInput
+- duplicatedMedication: used in Patient/addMedication
+- missingBloodType: used in Patient/getCompatibleBloodType

 ## Unit Tests
 - Two files: